-A completed recognised Australian or New Zealand bachelor degree in accounting with a minimum grade point average of 4.0 (on QUT's 7 point scale).
+A completed recognised bachelor degree (or higher) in accounting with a minimum grade point average of 4.0 (on QUT's 7 point scale).

 Note: You don't need to apply for the 1.5 year program.
 You'll be automatically assessed for eligibility as part of QUT's application for admission process.